MicrosoftDocs/customer-voice/fp-docs/embed-web-page.md

 In the preceding embed code, the `renderSurvey` function contains the `parentElementId` parameter in addition to the survey variables.
 The `parentElementId` parameter receives the `div` container ID when it's called.

-You created a `div` container with the ID `surveyDiv` on the webpage where you want to display the survey.
+You must create a `div` container with the ID `surveyDiv` on the webpage where you want to display the survey.
 This `div` container displays the survey statically in a designated area on the webpage.
 Because you'll want to load the survey when the page loads, create a method as follows:

 ```JavaScript
 <script>